are unique ways that people speak within a language. They may be distinguished by special grammar, words, sentence structure, and pronunciation.

 Although writers should have a thorough knowledge of the dialects they use, they shouldn’t attempt to render them exactly as people speak them.
-Precise phonetic duplications of dialects can cause confusion.
+Precise phonetic duplication of dialects can cause confusion.
 Readers may give up if they find it too difficult to understand what characters are saying.
 Instead, it’s best to make a few key changes to standard speech to suggest a dialect.
 At the same time, you should maintain the narrative rhythm of your sentences.

 The unusual syntax and grammar here reflect the speech patterns of the American South.
 Despite the variations from standard speech, the passage is easy to read.
 Readers also begin to understand the character of Huckleberry Finn from his voice.

 Unusual words and intentional misspellings can also bring out dialects.
 In the example above, Huck says that ain’t no matter instead of that isn’t important.
 In another part of the book, Twain writes sivilize instead of civilize.
 Because Twain follows standard English spelling and vocabulary rules in most of the novel, these differences grab readers’ attention.

 In The Adventures of Huckleberry Finn, Huck and his companion, Jim, are easy to distinguish.
 Jim says, “We’s safe, Huck!
 We’s safe!
 Jump up and crack yo’ heels.
 Dat’s de good ole Cairo at las’, I jis knows it.”
 Huck replies, “I’ll take the canoe and go see, Jim.
 It mightn’t be, you know.”

 Because dialects are very personal and special things for many people, it’s important to handle them with care.
 These are some best practices, and can help you to create unique and realistic characters.
 The rest is up to your best judgement.
+You got this.